linux-kdevops/kdevops-history/playbooks/roles/nfsd_add_export/README.md

     the new export is to be created
   * export_volname: the name of the new export, to be created under the /exports directory on the NFS server
+  * export_options: the export options for the new export
   * export_fstype: the file system type of the new export
   * export_size: the maximum size of the new export
   * export_user: the owner of the new export